 This recipe is great for summer evenings served hot from the skillet or you can prepare it in advance and eat for leftovers (warmed up or cold) the next day.

-This recipe is best served hot straight from the skillet.
-It is also delicious cold as leftovers the next day.
-It’s incredibly versatile, you can use any root vegetable in place of the pumpkin and kumara.
+Salads don't need to be boring and this recipe is incredibly versatile, you can use any root vegetable in place of the pumpkin and kumara.
 Beetroot, parsnip and swede are all equally delicious.

-Full of healthy fats and cruciferous vegetables this salad is a great way to show your liver a little love and support healthy hormone production.
+Full of healthy fats and cruciferous vegetables this salad is a great way to show your liver a little love, balance your blood sugar levels, supports healthy hormone production—and it's delicious!